oracle/db-sharding/sharding-fast-data-ingest/README.md

-## Routing implementations for use in Oracle sharding client applications
+## Routing implementations for use in Oracle Globally Distributed Database client applications

 NOTE: this is a *beta* 0.1 version of the library.